oriuminc/elastic-path-contentful-integration/README.md

   I.E: We are using Contentful to add extra information to the product page.
 We need to be able to query a contentful entry based on the product SKU.
 Using a text field will allow us to do GrapQL queries using SKU

-  Also the plugin will update a slug field if existing to be the SKU number
+  Also the plugin will update a slug field, if existing, to be `product/SKU-number`

   ```
   query {